AravindBalajiS/Packer/README.md

 # Packer Builder for VMware vSphere

-This Project helps in creating a Vmware VM template for centos7 using packer.
+This Project helps in creating a VMware VM template for centos7 using packer.
-Packer is an open source tool for creating indentical machine images for multiple platforms from a single source configuration.
+Packer is an open source tool for creating identical machine images for multiple platforms from a single source configuration.
 More details can be found [packer.io](https://www.packer.io/intro)

 ## Installation(Packer)
  For installing packer in your machine do the following steps: